angusmillar/Deprecated-Pyro/README.md

 **Development Environment**

 The `Pyro.ConsoleServer` project will run the server in console mode and is the primary way to use the server if in a development environment.
 It's quicker to start and logs on screen the HTTP request coming in.
 The FHIR server is fully functional run this way.
-Before you run this project you will need to have configured the connection string as showen below and you must have first run the `Pyro.DbManager` project which will have initalised your database.
+Before you run this project you will need to have configured the connection string as shown below and you must have first run the `Pyro.DbManager` project which will have initialised your database.

 `Pyro.ConsoleServer\App_Data\Connectons.config`